Branding Your Business: It’s All About Connection

 So how do you make a brand that people can relate to?
 It’s all about creating a real, authentic brand persona – a personality that represents your values and what your company is all about.
-This persona should show up in everything you do: Your messaging, visuals, design choices, social media, and more.
+This brand identity should show up in everything you do: Your messaging, visuals, design choices, social media, marketing materials, brand assets, and more.
 You want to make sure that when someone comes into contact with any part of your brand – whether it’s checking out your website or interacting with you on social media – they know exactly who you are as a company and what kind of products/services they can expect from you.

 Get Up in Their Feels

 Branding is not just about visual elements – it’s also about the emotional connection you tap into with your audience.
 This means that your branding should stir up certain feelings and emotions in your audience that match up with your business values and mission.
 For example, if you are a luxury brand, your branding should evoke feelings of exclusivity and sophistication.
 On the other hand, if you are a family-friendly brand, your branding should evoke feelings of warmth, familiarity, and that extra cozy factor.

 Don’t You Forget About Me